How a VPN Works

 - Encryption

 - The process of scrambling your data into unreadable code.
-In our simulation, the Red Packet represents visible metadata, while the Green Packet represents a secure tunnel.
+In our simulation, the red packet represents visible metadata, while the green packet represents a secure tunnel.

 - IP Address